-- 1. User hints to lower thread management overheads previously described were only implemented at the runtime level.
-We plan to work with the compiler team of the SOLLVE project to integrate these hints at the compiler level. - 2.
-Only benchmarks and a few application cases have been used for evaluation purposes.
-We plan to investigate a wider range of applications, including ECP ones, to evaluate the effectiveness of our solution and potentially discover new areas of needed improvement. - 3.
+- 1. Tighter integration of BOLT with the other components of the SOLLVE project - 2.
+Despite BOLT has reached more applications and users, its reach and impact remain limited.
+We plan to investigate a wider range of applications, including ECP ones, and expand the BOLT user base.
+This will allow us to evaluate the effectiveness of our solution and potentially discover new areas of needed improvement as well as increase BOLT's impact among users. - 3.
 The interoperability results between BOLT and MPI were encouraging but still preliminary.
 We are planning on doing more extensive evaluation of this interoperability layer with benchmarks and applications and potentially implement improvement if scalability is unsatisfactory. - 4.
 Finally, we plan to perform more rigorous robustness testing with validation and test suites as well as with fully-fledged applications and proxy-application for as much coverage as possible.

-4.1.17 UPC++
+4.1.15 WBS 2.3.1.14 UPC++

-Overview The UPC++ project is developing a C++ library that supports Partitioned Global Address Space (PGAS) programming [72].
-The UPC++ project began in 2012 with a prototype designated V0.1, described in [73].
-We are revising the library under the auspices of the DOE's Exascale Computing Project, to meet the needs of applications requiring PGAS support.
-UPC++ is well-suited for implementing elaborate distributed data structures where communication is irregular or fine-grained.
-The UPC++ interfaces for moving non-contiguous data and sending Remote Procedure Calls (RPC) are composable and closely resemble those used in modern C++.
+Overview The UPC++ project [87] at LBNL is developing a C++ library that supports Partitioned Global Address Space (PGAS) programming [88, 89].
+UPC++ is markedly different from an earlier prototype designated V0.1 [90].
+First, all communication is asynchronous, to allow the overlap of computation and communication, and to encourage programmers to avoid global synchronization.
+Second, all communication is explicit, to encourage programmers to consider the costs of communication.
+Third, UPC++ encourages the use of scalable data-structures and avoids non-scalable library features.
+All of these principles are intended to provide a programming model that can scale efficiently to potentially millions of processors.
+UPC++ is well-suited for implementing elaborate distributed data structures where communication is irregular or finegrained.
+The UPC++ communication interfaces for Remote Memory Access (RMA) and Remote Procedure Calls (RPC) are composable and fit naturally within the context of modern C++.

-UPC++ is needed for ECP because it delivers low-overhead communication that runs at close to hardware speeds, embracing interest by vendors in the PGAS model because it efficiently matches the RDMA mechanisms offered by network hardware and on-chip communication between distinct address spaces.
+UPC++ is needed for ECP because it delivers low-overhead communication that runs at close to hardware speeds, embracing interest by vendors in the PGAS model that efficiently matches the RDMA mechanisms offered by network hardware and on-chip communication between distinct address spaces.
 Because ECP applications rely on irregular representations to improve accuracy and conserve memory, the UPC++ library provides an essential ingredient for the ECP software stack.
-It will enable effective scaling in Exascale software by minimizing the work funneled to lightweight cores, avoiding the overhead of long, branchy serial code paths, and supporting efficient fine-grained communication.
-The importance of these properties is exacerbated by application trends; many ECP applications require the use of adaptive meshes, sparse matrices, dynamic load balancing, or similar techniques.
+It enables effective scaling of Exascale software by minimizing the work funneled to lightweight cores, avoiding the overhead of long, branchy serial code paths, and supporting efficient fine-grained communication.
+The importance of these properties is reinforced by application trends; many ECP applications require the use of irregular data structures such as adaptive meshes, sparse matrices, particles, or similar techniques, and also perform load balancing.
 UPC++'s low-overhead communication mechanisms can maximize injection rate and network utilization, tolerate latency through overlap, streamline unpredictable communication events, minimize synchronization, and efficiently support small- to medium-sized messages arising in such applications.
-UPC++ will enable the ECP software stack to exploit the best-available communication mechanisms, including novel features being developed by vendors.
+UPC++ enables the ECP software stack to exploit the best-available communication mechanisms, including novel features being developed by vendors.
 This library offers a complementary, yet interoperable, approach to MPI with OpenMP, enabling developers to focus their effort on optimizing performance-critical communication.